mazzberry/Go-Playground/16.Generic/2.Example/README.md

 ![alt text](image.png)

-it's right that we could implement the generic like this in the screenshot <br>
+It's right that we could implement the generic like this in the screenshot <br>
-but, to have cleaner code we can also implement it with an interface that i shown it blow
+But, to have cleaner code, we can also implement it with an interface that I showed below

 ![alt text](image-1.png)